How to Become a Location-Independent Entrepreneur

 7. Become an eBook Writer

-If you love writing and your dream is to publish a book, nowadays it’s easier than ever before.
+If you love writing and dream of publishing a book, nowadays, it’s easier than ever before.
 You no longer need to go with a publisher, but you could take advantage of the digital-book market.
 Anyone can publish an eBook and sell it on Amazon websites completely free.

 The best part is you can write your book anywhere you want!
 However, it’s advisable that you have in-depth knowledge in certain areas to write an ebook and be clear about your audience.
 The smaller the niche, the better.